edisontim/SovCoin/README.md

 ## Objective

-Having a functioning Sovereign Rollup on top of Bitcoin, able to process transactions and supporting smart contracts written in Turing complete language, Cairo.
+Having a functioning sovereign rollup on top of Bitcoin, able to process transactions and supporting smart contracts written in Turing-complete language, Cairo.

 ## Design ideas